FoalTS/foal/docs/testing/unit-testing.md

 ## Write, Build and Run Tests

-- `npm run test` - Build the test code and execute the tests.
+- `npm run test` - Build the unit tests code and execute them.
 If a file changes then the code is rebuilt and the tests are executed again.
 This is usually **the only command that you need during development**.
-- `npm run build:test` - Build the test code (compile the typescript files and copy the templates).
+- `npm run build:test` - Build the unit tests code (compile the typescript files and copy the templates).
-- `npm run build:test:w` - Build the test code (compile the typescript files and copy the templates) and do it again whenever a file changes (watch mode).
+- `npm run build:test:w` - Build the unit tests code (compile the typescript files and copy the templates) and do it again whenever a file changes (watch mode).
-- `npm run start:test` - Execute the tests from the built files.
+- `npm run start:test` - Execute the unit tests from the built files.
-- `npm run start:test:w` - Execute the tests from the built files and do it again whenever one of these files changes (watch mode).
+- `npm run start:test:w` - Execute the unit tests from the built files and do it again whenever one of these files changes (watch mode).

 ## Testing Controllers and Services